 The information provided on this website does not, and is not intended to, act as legal, financial or credit advice.
 See Lexington Law’s editorial disclosure for more information.

-The federal legislation originally only consisted of the Truth in Lending Act, which established the National Commission on Consumer Finance.
+The federal legislation originally consisted of only the Truth in Lending Act, which established the National Commission on Consumer Finance.
 Since it was drafted in 1968, the act has been through multiple revisions and additions and now encompasses many aspects of consumer finance, including:

 - Debt collection